gmmorris/gmmorris.github.io/_posts/2018-08-26-getting-better-at.md

 At its core, We do this in an effort of encouraging an environment of _continuously improving_, but I have also recognised a side benefit in relation to power dynamics which I will describe after presenting the method.

-### Define what you consider to be good
+## Define what you consider to be good
-Like any truly agile team, we live on an unhealthy<i class="fas fa-asterisk"></i> diet of post-it notes and sharpies.
+Like any truly agile team, {% include footnotes/footnote_link.html content="we live on an unhealthy" count=1 %} diet of post-it notes and sharpies.
 We begin the session by asking everyone to answer the simple question: **What does good X look like to you?**

 We take 15 minutes during which each team member scribbles down all the _properties_ of a successful and positive **X**.